-Griesemer (1978), who was trained both in dermatology and psychiatry, recorded the many incidences of emotional triggering of dermatoses in his patients during one full year.
+Griesemer (1978), who was trained both in dermatology and psychiatry, recorded the many incidences of emotional triggering of dermatoses in his patients during one year.
 Grossbart and Sherman (1992) discussed mind-body interactions regarding skin diseases, and included hypnosis as a recommended therapy for a number of skin conditions.

 An early report by Sulzberger and Wolf (1934) on the efficacy of hypnotic suggestion in treating warts has been confirmed in numerous studies.
 In one well-conducted, controlled, study that serves as a typical example (Surman, Gottlieb, Hackett, & Silverberg 1973), 53% of the experimental group had improvement of their warts three months after the first of five hypnotherapy sessions, while none of the control group had improvement.